secretstartups/handbook/brand-and-product-marketing/product-and-solution-marketing/roles-personas/buyer-persona/index.html.md

    * Number of Incidents / Time to Respond & Mitigate

 * **Goals & Objectives:**
-   * Create and own the long term security vision and strategy that inspires confidence
+   * Create and own a confidence-inspiring long-term security vision and strategy
    * Minimize the impact of cyber events and return the organization to normal status quickly

 * **Motivated by:**